Personal Health Device Implementation Guide

 Simple-Sa-Observed-Value.data[i] Observation.valueSampledData.data[i]

-Unit-Code.code Observation.valueSampledData.origin.code (as UCUM)
+Unit-Code.code Observation.valueSampledData.origin.code (as UCUM when available)

 See calculation of 'b' above Observation.valueSampledData.origin.value = b*